elastio/bon/website/guide/patterns/fallible-builders.md

 With `bon`, you can write a builder that validates its inputs and returns a `Result`.
 It's possible to do this only via the function or associated method syntax.

-If you need to build a struct, and do some validation, you won't be able to use the `#[builder]` annotation on the struct for that.
-You'll need to define your logic in the associated constructor method (e.g. `new`).
+If you need to build a struct and do some validation, you won't be able to use the `#[builder]` annotation on the struct for that.
+You'll *have to* define your logic in the associated constructor method (e.g. `new`).

-Here is a simple example, where we bail on the first error.
-The [anyhow](https://docs.rs/anyhow/latest/anyhow/) crate is used for generating the error.

 **Example:**